pranavvaddamanu123/NL2SQL-with-Qwen/README.md

 This code requires a connection to a PostgreSQL database to return query results.
 To connect to the database, provide your credentials in the format indicated in the.env file.

+Install all dependencies indicated in the requirements.txt file.